SNAP Benefits in North Dakota: How to Apply and Qualify

 EBT Deposit Schedule in North Dakota

-You can check your specific payment data in our North Dakota deposit schedule.
+You can confirm your payment date in our North Dakota deposit schedule.

 How to Check Your EBT Card Balance

-You can check your EBT balance for free in several ways.
-Use the online ebtEDGE portal, the Benny app, the phone number on your card, or the balance on your last store receipt.
+You have several free ways to check your EBT balance.
+Log into the online cardholder portal, call the number on your card, or check your last store receipt.
+The Benny app also shows your balance.

 Check Your North Dakota EBT Balance